-Non-operating revenues consist primarily of net payments to/from the Commonwealth and intergovernment expense.
-See Notes J and K to the financial statements for a summary of the non-capital financing activities comprising the 2017 and 2016 balances with respect to net payments to/from the Commonwealth and intergovernment revenue and expense.
+Net non-operating revenues consist primarily of net payments to/from the Commonwealth and intergovernment revenue or expense.
+See Notes J and K to the financial statements for a summary of the non-capital financing activities comprising the 2018 and 2017 balances with respect to net payments to/from the Commonwealth and intergovernment revenue and expense.